Aestheticsuraj234/Master-Html-to-React.js-in-45-Days---ELITE-2.0-main/javascript/day-16/notes.md

-### 📚 JavaScript Concepts: Callback Hell, Async/Await, Arrow Functions, Closure, and Rest/Spread Operators
+### 📚 JavaScript Concepts: Callback Hell, fetch , Async/Await, Arrow Functions, Closure, and Rest/Spread Operators

 #### 1️⃣ **Callback Hell** 😵‍💫
 Callback hell occurs when multiple nested callbacks are used, making the code difficult to read and maintain.